psxdev/ps4link/README.md

   You will need:

-  * [clang] 3.7 or upper i tested it on freebsd and osx.
-For osx :
+  * [clang] 4.0 or upper i tested it on freebsd and macOS Sierra.
+For macOS :

-  For osx only (you will not need this for freebsd):
+  For macOS only (you will not need this for freebsd):

   Downloading clang